remarkjs/remark-lint/packages/remark-lint-list-item-spacing/readme.md

 the list is required to have blank lines between each item.
 And otherwise, there should not be blank lines between items.

+By default, all items must be “loose” (a blank line must be between them) if one or more items are multiline (span more than one line).
+Otherwise, the list must be tight (no blank line must be between items).

+If you pass `{checkBlanks: true}`, all items must be “loose” if one or more items contain blank lines.
+Otherwise, the list must be tight.

 ## Install

 ```sh